Last Updated on March 23, 2021 by Julia Wilson

 You can buy cheap plastic ones, metal ones, pottery ones, automatic ones and even drinking fountains.
 My personal favourite is the ceramic as they are more sturdy and therefore there is less of a chance of the bowl being knocked over, plus they can be put in the microwave should you decide to warm the food before feeding your cat.

 Tip: Plastic bowls are not recommended as they can become easily scratched, which can harbour bacteria and are a contributing factor for feline acne.
 Stick with ceramic or stainless steel if possible.
-Choose bowls which are wide enough that the whiskers don’t touch the side.
+Choose bowls that are wide enough that the whiskers don’t touch the side.

 A premium quality brand is the best, and select one for the appropriate age of your cat.
 For example, if you adopt a kitten, then buy kitten food etc. Ask what the kitten has been eating at his prior home and feed that for the first few days.
 If you would like to change to a different type or brand of food, slowly introduce the new food while decreasing the amount of old food.